Arthur Bell (engineer): Career in Western Australia

 He had left a note: 'The Coolgardie Scheme is alright and I could finish it if I got a chance and protection from misrepresentation but there is no hope of that now and it is better that it should be given to some entirely new man to do who will be untrammelled by prior responsibility'.
-This is a famous story in West Australia, as it deserves to be.
-A brilliant man whose work had been of extraordinary value to West Australia had died unnecessarily and in anguish at the early age of 59, leaving a large family.
-It was a terrible loss, and his work has been recognized, his name appearing in many places in Fremantle and Perth, and as part of the Weir title.
-There is a most moving statue of him on his horse disappearing into the waves on O'Connor Beach, as it is now called.

-His work was not for nothing, however, and by the end of 1902 was successfully completed.
+By the end of 1902 the work was successfully completed.
 After the death of O'Connor the Public Works Department was reorganised and Bell was moved to the office of principal engineer for harbours and rivers, "... in which capacity he... controlled a number of very important marine engineering undertakings along the extensive seaboard of the State."
 These were the completion of works at Fremantle Harbour, including extending the quays, installing the shed and cranes, designing a graving dock, and preparing for future expansion.
-As the port of Perth, these improvements at Freemantle were important for the prosperity of the whole state.
 Bell also worked on land reclamations on the sea front and the building of a swing bridge to North Fremantle; and the reclamation of the Swan River foreshore at Perth.
 He also designed and supervised works on harbours at Bunbury and Albany and along the north west coast, and designed and constructed all the lighthouses on the coast.
 In 1901 he had been in addition made acting engineer for railway construction.
-Here he would have had many administrative responsibilities, was involved in examining young surveyors, and was on various boards.

-In some ways Bell must have been the ideal employee: meticulous, very hard working, conscientious in every way, experienced, intelligent, and sympathetic.
-The very lengthy article in The Morning Herald testifies to the range of his skills and experience, and to his huge capacity for work.
-But the extensive responsibilities, the pressures so evident on the public works department in West Australia at this time, his nervous and gloomy temperament, his obsession with detail, his tendency to over work, his vulnerability to criticism, and his deep dislike of being away from his family, all meant that he experienced a lot of tension.
-In addition, the shock of O'Connor's death must have been terrible for Bell and his family, who had been friendly with each other (Rena had joined the young O'Connors for lessons when she first arrived).
-In 1907 Bell broke down.
-He was ill for months.